snowdrop/secured-example/README.md

 # Deploy the Application

-1. To deploy the whole secured app,move to build/ dir, and then use the Fabric8 Maven Plugin with the goals deployand start:
+1. To deploy the whole secured app,move to `sso` folder, and then use the Fabric8 Maven Plugin with the goals deployand start:

     ```bash
-    cd build
+    cd sso
     mvn fabric8:deploy
     ```